 POST_BACKUP_HOOK='timeout 300 cp @BACKUP_FILE@ $HOME/backups/$(basename @BACKUP_FILE@)'

-Be sure to change the TZ var to your time zone.
-Things like auto-restart and auto-update rely on knowing the right time to perform certain actions so they’ll be done early in the morning rather than mid-day.
+Make sure to set the TZ variable to your time zone.
+Auto-restart and auto-update both rely on knowing the correct time, so they run in the small hours rather than mid-afternoon.

-var can be used to copy your world backups to a different location after a local backup is made.
-I’d recommend copying them to either your host machine via scp
+The POST_BACKUP_HOOK variable can be used to copy your world backups somewhere else after each local backup — either to your host machine via scp, or to a remote file server for extra redundancy.

-If you want to copy your backup back to your host machine, I’ve already added a volume reference to /Users/$USER/.ssh/id_ecdsa_valheim
+If you'd like to copy backups back to your host machine, there's already a volume reference to /Users/$USER/.ssh/id_ecdsa_valheim in the compose file.
+To generate that key, run:

 ssh-keygen -t ecdsa -f /Users/$USER/.ssh/id_ecdsa_valheim -N ''